CENTER FOR PERFECTION STUDIES: CONTINUITY•SYMMETRY•HARMONY• USA • Goals • 2018

 Euler’s insight from 1748 may be larger than currently understood.
 Physicist Richard Feynman called it “our jewel… the most remarkable formula in mathematics” Can it be applied to the universe?
 Do we live in an exponential universe?
 Let us reopen historic discussions, the most enigmatic being the finite-infinite relation.
 More…

-We started working on a base-2 chart in 2011.
+We started working on our chart in 2011.
 It is simple, granular, natural, and symbolic .
 Other scales of the universe also work, yet the most informative begin at the Planck Scale and go to the current Age of the Universe.
 That creates a parts-whole simple logic.
 Also, if these dimensionless numbers do not work within a scale of the universe, we need to examine the nature of logic and numbers.
 When we take this chart as a given, there are many substantial observations to make.
 The biggest is that our physical universe is finite and derivative.
 Planck Time becomes the first moment of the universe.
 Going up to the current time, that range defines the Age of the Universe.
 So, I believe it is long overdue that we all revisit Sir Isaac Newton’s absolute space and time.
 It has been our “commonsense” view for centuries and I believe it has been truncating our scholarship since the 1687 publication of his Principia.
 I struggled with this conclusion, but this chart of simple calculations opens a new perspective.
 My struggle.
 The chart.
 Why now?

 2. Gottfried Leibniz: The relation is the primary real.